VivianLiu0202/TableEG/README.md

 # TableEG
-A framework for generating realistic tabular data errors using LLMs
+A benchmarking framework for generating realistic tabular data errors using LLMs